kragen/derctuo/markdown/bok-outline.md

 [13]: https://www.withouthotair.com/

-PLOS ONE has [a systematic reviews category][14], but most of the 1507 reviews therein are pretty narrow: "Healthcare-associated infection and its determinants in Ethiopia: A systematic review and meta-analysis" and the like, although "[Fecal microbiota transplantation in inflammatory bowel disease patients: A systematic review and meta-analysis][15]" sounds pretty interesting.
+PLOS ONE has [a systematic reviews category][14], but most of the 1507 reviews therein are pretty narrow: “Healthcare-associated infection and its determinants in Ethiopia: A systematic review and meta-analysis” and the like, although “[Fecal microbiota transplantation in inflammatory bowel disease patients: A systematic review and meta-analysis][15]” sounds pretty interesting.

 [14]: https://journals.plos.org/plosone/browse/systematic_reviews
 [15]: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0238910